-Armrests – should support both arms and be fully adjustable, not getting in the way when the chair is against the desk.
+Should support both arms and be fully adjustable, not getting in the way when the chair is against the desk.
 If they are too high or low, you will end up with neck and shoulder problems.

-Base – look for a five pointed star shape as this gives the most stability; metal and wood will be sturdier than plastic.
+Look for a five pointed star shape as this gives the most stability; metal and wood will be sturdier than plastic.
 Casters should be chosen for the type of floor where the chair is placed.

-Finally, you should look at things like weight capacity, a nicely padded seat and back, a robust fabric or leather cover and a good pneumatic or mechanical lift for the seat.
+You should look at things like weight capacity, a nicely padded seat and back, a robust fabric or leather cover and a good pneumatic or mechanical lift for the seat.
 Controls should be easy to access when seated.
 You may need a chair that swivels if the user will be using a traditional office desk.
 Finally life expectancy and manufacturers guarantee are very important as these influence the true cost of the seating solution chosen.